Chapter 9: Referrals and Resources

 The Family Relationships Online website provides families with information about relationship issues and services to assist them with their relationship issues, including family dispute resolution services.
 The website also includes the contact details of Family Relationship Centres across Australia.

-The Federal Circuit Court and the Family Law Court website have general information about family law court procedures and can make referrals.
-These websites has information on many topics, court forms, do-it-yourself kits and information about court fees.
+The Federal Circuit and Family Court website has general information about Family Law Court procedures and can make referrals.
+The website has information on many topics, court forms, do-it-yourself kits and information about court fees.

 You can call the National Enquiry Centre 24 hours if you have an urgent family law situation, such as children at risk of being taken overseas without consent: